stidd/curriculum17-18/advanced/units/unit2/README.md

 ## Overview
-In this unit coders will create a Rock, Paper, Scissors game!
+In this unit, coders will create a Rock, Paper, Scissors game.
 The Rock, Paper, Scissors game will take user choice, generate a computer choice, and display the winner to the screen.
-In order to create this project, coders will use jQuery to take user input and display data, arrays to store user choice, the Math Library to generate a random index, and conditionals determine the winner.
+To create this project, coders will use jQuery to take user input and display data, arrays to store user choice, the Math Library to generate a random index, and conditionals determine the winner.

 ## Important Links